threekeytherapy/threekeytherapy.com/_projects/treatments.md

 ---
 title: Treatments
-subtitle:  Work one on one to free your nervous system from old conditioning
+subtitle:
-description: Work one on one to decompress and free your nervous system.
+description: Decompress and free your nervous system.
 A hands-on opportunity for you to resolve the underlying subconscious tensions at the root of emotional, mental and physical blockages.
 featured_image: /images/foot.jpg
 date: 2023-11-02 00:00:00
 ---